From One-Person Operation to Industry Leader

 Build a Team That Drives Your Business Forward

-A well-trained team will be the backbone of a scalable concrete-raising business.
+A well-trained team will be the backbone of your scaled concrete-raising business.
 Technicians must be highly skilled in the intricate art of concrete raising, which can only be mastered through time and hands-on experience.
 In addition to technical knowledge, employees need training in customer service to handle the wide range of personalities they’ll encounter—from pushy clients to those with unrealistic expectations.

-The trouble is, you’re not likely to find these individuals for hire—you’re probably going to have to create them!
-We recommend looking for energetic, mechanically inclined people with a desire to grow and take on responsibility.
-These are frequently people who want a solid career without the interest of going to college.
-Hiring is another area where my wife excelled – she’s just good at reading people!
-Trish new all the hard questions to ask applicants and did a great job of filtering out people who probably did not have what it takes to do this work.
-You have to be very selective when hiring because the job will demand a lot from anyone you hire, and you have to be able to rely on your employees!
+The truth is, you’re unlikely to find fully qualified technicians ready to hire—you’ll probably have to create them.
+Look for energetic, mechanically inclined people with a desire to grow and take on responsibility.
+These are often individuals who want a solid career without the need for college.
+Hiring is another area where my wife excelled—she’s just good at reading people!
+Trish knew all the hard questions to ask applicants and did a great job filtering out those who didn’t have what it takes.
+You have to be very selective when hiring, because the job will demand a lot from anyone you bring on board.

 You can offer applicants a “degree in the art of raising concrete.”

 I once thought formal company policies were just for bigger companies.
 I couldn’t have been more wrong.
-This is an area where thinking like a scaled company today is very appropriate.
-Write or have someone help you develop company policies that all employees are required to sign off on.
-Poly Service Pros consulting services can help in this area.
-You might think these are silly, but trust me, you will thank yourself down the road for being proactive today.
-Today is when to set the right things in motion.
+This is an area where thinking like a scaled company today pays off big later.
+Write or have someone help you develop company policies that all employees sign off on.
+Poly Service Pros coaching services can help in this area.
+Even if you’re starting with just one or two employees, setting expectations now will save headaches as you grow.
+It’s much easier to teach good habits early than to fix bad ones later.

 Getting employees used to policies now is easier than changing bad habits later.

-To help facilitate the growth of your workforce, you will need a comprehensive field operations program that outlines every step of the day-to-day work.
+To help facilitate workforce growth, develop a comprehensive field operations program that outlines every step of day-to-day work.
 This should include safety precautions, concrete raising techniques, equipment operation and maintenance, and customer relations.
-Also include clear direction for crew leaders to continuously educate and train their apprentice.
-Implementing a structured field operations plan will help add guardrails to how your business operates and accelerate growth by requiring new technicians to learn from seasoned professionals.
+Also include clear direction for crew leaders to train and mentor their apprentices.
+Implementing a structured operations plan adds guardrails to how your business functions and accelerates growth by requiring new technicians to learn from seasoned professionals.

 Keep Your Equipment in Top Shape for Uninterrupted Growth

-Equipment is the lifeblood of your concrete raising business.
-Without reliable machinery, even the best technicians can’t perform their jobs effectively.
+Reliable equipment is essential to a successful concrete-lifting company.
+Without dependable machinery, even the best technicians can’t perform their jobs effectively.
 No amount of advertising or scheduling will save you if your equipment consistently breaks down.

 Implement a detailed maintenance schedule to avoid costly downtime.
-Make it visual—post large, easy-to-read maintenance charts in common areas to remind your team of upcoming service intervals.
-Encourage employees to provide feedback about the machinery, including suggestions for spare parts and maintenance routines that could improve equipment longevity.
-For accountability purposes, we added a column to every crew leader’s time sheet where they represent all maintenance items are up to date on a daily basis.
+Make it visual—post large, easy-to-read charts in common areas or use digital tools to track service intervals.
+Encourage employees to provide feedback about the machinery, including suggestions for spare parts or maintenance improvements.
+For accountability, we added a column to every crew leader’s timesheet confirming that maintenance items are up to date daily.

 Stay ahead with proactive maintenance—it’s easier to prevent than to repair.

-As the business owner, make sure you or a manager takes the time to visit job sites and inspect the equipment.
+As the business owner, make sure you or a manager regularly visit job sites and inspect the equipment.
 Listen for abnormal sounds, check for excessive heat, and ensure ventilation systems are functioning properly.
-A hands-on approach can prevent small issues from turning into big, expensive problems.
+A hands-on approach prevents small issues from turning into expensive problems.

-It’s not a matter of if your equipment will fail; it’s simply a matter of when.
+It’s not a matter of if equipment will fail—it’s simply a matter of when.

-When building a fleet, keep the idea of needing spare parts in mind.
-To the extent possible, purchase identical components to reduce the amount of spares required.
-This will also go a long way in simplifying the learning curve when it comes to repair and maintenance.
+When building your fleet, keep spare parts in mind.
+To the extent possible, purchase identical components to reduce the variety of spares required.
+This also simplifies training and maintenance for your crews.

 Build a Strong Reputation and Industry Relationships

 Accept the fact that in-person networking is an incredibly powerful tool.
-Take the time to identify key players in the market you want to operate in and find ways to meet and interact with those individuals.
-Develop ways to differentiate yourself from your competitors.
-Join relevant organizations and attend industry trade shows to build new connections within your sector.
-Even forming strong relationships with others within your trade can lead to referrals, partnerships, and opportunities that will help your business thrive long-term.
+Identify key players in your market and find ways to meet and interact with them.
+Develop ways to differentiate yourself from competitors.
+Join relevant organizations, attend trade shows, or connect with peers online if in-person options are limited.
+Even forming strong relationships within your trade can lead to referrals, partnerships, and opportunities that help your business thrive.

 High-quality service is crucial, but how you handle customer interactions is just as important.
-Communication is key—provide detailed estimates, follow up regularly, and ensure the client’s needs are always the priority.
+Communication is key—provide detailed estimates, follow up regularly, and make sure your client’s needs are always a priority.

-It can be easy to maintain good relationships when things are going well, but true professionalism is shown when problems are resolved promptly and fairly.
-Problems will inevitably arise, and how you handle them can make or break your reputation.
-Accept responsibility where needed and resolve your company’s mistakes, even if it costs you money.
+It’s easy to maintain good relationships when things go smoothly, but true professionalism shows when you resolve problems promptly and fairly.
+Problems will arise, and how you handle them can make or break your reputation.
+Take responsibility where it’s appropriate and make things right, even if it costs you money in the short term—within reason.
+The goodwill and trust you earn will pay off many times over.

 Industry Leaders Create a “Brand”.
 This Means You!

 Look to other industry leaders and learn from what they do.
-At this stage, you’re likely not able to afford big billboards or TV commercials, but there’s a lot you can do.
-Start with electronic copy for your website, Facebook business page, and Google Business Profile.
-Develop a clean, catchy logo (that’s also amenable to screen printing) and a tagline.
-Keep it simple yet memorable.
-Create posts for your website, Facebook page and Google business profile.
-Do this regularly and frequently, and don’t stop.
+At this stage, you may not be ready for billboards or TV ads, but there’s still a lot you can accomplish.
+Start with your website, Facebook Business Page, and Google Business Profile.
+Develop a clean, catchy logo (that also works well for screen printing) and a memorable tagline.
+Keep it simple.
+Create posts for your website and social media regularly, and don’t stop.

-Take it a step further by sending informational letters to businesses that could use your services.
-For example, educating a paving contractor or property manager on the importance of raising sunken sidewalks before replacing adjacent asphalt could lead to future collaboration.
-Share advice on when concrete raising should be utilized, and equally important, where it may not be the ideal solution.
+Expand your reach by distributing informative letters to businesses that could benefit from your services.
+For example, educating paving contractors or property managers about raising sunken sidewalks before asphalt replacement can spark future collaboration.
+Share advice on when concrete leveling should be used—and when it’s not the best option.

 Offering unbiased recommendations builds trust and positions you as an industry leader.

-I know… you might feel like you already have too much on your plate as it is.
-Maybe you’ll need some help to get this done because it is time-consuming.
-Generative AI can help, but trust me, as of late 2024, it will still require a lot of your input.
-The content you create must be accurate and original.
-Personally, I spent many weekends creating content and editing video.
-Luckily I had one of the best content editors on the plant there to help me – my wife Trish.
-She took my good ideas and made them cohesive and understandable.
+You may feel you already have too much on your plate, but this effort pays dividends.
+Generative AI tools can help, but they still require your insight and oversight to ensure content is accurate, useful, and original.
+I personally spent many weekends creating and editing videos—thankfully with help from one of the best content editors on the planet, my wife Trish.
+She took my ideas and made them cohesive and understandable.

-Publishing insightful, actionable content can set your business apart and establish your company as an expert in the field.
-A regularly updated blog can turn your website into a trusted resource, not only boosting your SEO but also demonstrating your ongoing commitment and expertise.
+Publishing insightful, actionable content can set your business apart and establish you as an expert.
+A regularly updated blog builds trust, boosts SEO, and demonstrates your ongoing commitment to quality.

-Even early on in a new business, I think a few printed materials are a must.
-For my business, I had business cards, brochures, company tee-shirts, and polos right from the start.
+Even early on, a few printed materials are essential.
+We started with business cards, brochures, company t-shirts, and polos right from the start.

-Finally, video is by far the most impactful way to publish content.
-Allowing potential customers the opportunity to see your services in action along with a few words from a representative builds trust.
-Better yet, get yourself or a representative in front of the camera and give onlookers a way to connect with your company on a deeper level.
-Poly Service Pros can help video editing.
+Finally, video has been the most impactful marketing tool for us.
+Allowing potential customers to see your services in action builds confidence.
+Better yet, step in front of the camera yourself and connect personally with your audience.
+Poly Service Pros can help with video editing.

 Ensure Consistent Service Quality as You Scale

-As your business grows, maintaining consistent service quality can seem increasingly difficult.
-This is your reminder to go back to your field operations program.
-Bring in breakfast or lunch and have a company-wide meeting once or twice a year to thoroughly review the plan.
-Go around the room, each taking a turn to read aloud a section of it.
-Encourage open dialogue and feedback from your employees.
+As your business grows, maintaining consistent service quality becomes more challenging.
+This is where your field operations program really proves its value.
+Bring in breakfast or lunch and hold company-wide meetings once or twice a year to review the plan.
+Go around the room and have everyone take turns reading sections aloud.
+Encourage open dialogue and feedback.

-I’ve told employees, “If you think a guideline is unreasonable, impractical, or should be revised, please speak up.”
-If employees don’t believe in a particular policy, something needs to change: the policy or the employee.
+I tell employees, “If you think a guideline is unreasonable or impractical, speak up.”
+If employees don’t believe in a particular policy, something needs to change—either the policy or the employee’s attitude toward it.
+Never settle for policies that aren’t respected or followed.

 As you scale, safety becomes more important than ever.
-Ensure your crews are safety-conscious and always prepared with the proper equipment: safety glasses, gloves, eye wash, safety cones, barricades, and caution tape.
-In hot climates, we recommend providing crews with coolers and water.
-Keeping your crews hydrated and reducing stops at gas stations or convenience stores will promote efficiency.
+Ensure your crews are safety-conscious and properly equipped: safety glasses, gloves, eye wash, cones, barricades, and caution tape.
+In hot climates, provide coolers and water.
+Keeping crews hydrated and reducing unnecessary stops boosts productivity and morale.

-Stressing the need to control customer and pedestrian foot traffic around work areas is a must!
-A relatively minor trip and fall can result in hundreds of thousands of dollars in liability and hurt your reputation.
+Always control pedestrian and customer traffic around work areas.
+A minor trip and fall can result in serious liability and damage your reputation.

 Embrace the Growth Journey

-Scaling your concrete raising business is no small task.
-It requires a skilled workforce, reliable equipment, effective management, and a strong reputation.
+Scaling your concrete-raising business is no small task.
+It takes a skilled workforce, reliable equipment, effective management, and a strong reputation.
 But with strategic planning and consistent effort, your small operation can grow into an industry leader.
-The road to success will have its challenges.
-However, you can work through those challenges and continue your growth.
+The road to success will have challenges—but you can work through them and continue to grow.

 Stay patient, stay focused, and take pride in the rewarding journey of building a thriving, scalable business.